 I use LAB primarily in theÂ chickens’ water, their bedding, the compost pile and my garden’s soil.
 It’s versatile.
 The large jar I made last year is almost finished, soÂ it is time to make some more, and to introduce it.
 LAB is one of the easiest Korean Natural Farming (KNF) inputs to make, so maybe that’s why I forgot to write it up.
 But it’s a fascinating input.

 This is how I make LAB

-- I pour the water (non-chlorinated!) in which I have washed rice into a jar, with a cloth on top so it can attract the lactic acid bacteria (LAB) from the air, and so that it can vent.
+- After I’ve soaked rice in non-chlorinated water for making IMO for 24 hours, I pour off the water into a jar.
+I sterile all jars, utensils and my hands with vinegar.
+I put a paper towel over it so it can attract the lactic acid bacteria (LAB) from the air, and so that it can vent.
 This rice water is nutrient poor, so only the strongest bacteria will colonize it and thrive.

 - In about five days there is a separation between the curds (which float on top) and the whey, a yellow liquid (remains at the bottom).
 The liquid is the lactic acid with the LAB in it.
 Once the separation is complete, carefully scoop out the curds – make them into cheese, or feed them to the chickens (they too love it).
 Keep the LAB liquid in the fridge, where they will keep for months.